 Bill discovered Keewaydin through Rick Hopkins.
 He is a Physical Education and Health Education teacher at Highgate Heights Elementary School, a K-8 school in the Buffalo City Schools district.
 In Waramaug, he will assist with basketball, baseball, soccer and volleyball.
 Bill calls Tonawanda, NY home.

 Mig and his wife, Elise, live in Fairfax, VA, where he is a technology education teacher at Bull Run Middle School.
 This summer he will be head of dramatics first month.
 He will also help with riflery, canoeing, archery, and juggling.
 In his free time, Mig is an active runner and backpacker and enjoys disc golf, scuba diving, and woodworking.

 Elise lives in Fairfax, Virginia, where she works in information technology.
-She is looking forward to another summer at Keewaydin, where she can be found helping in the office and the store, singing in the choir, or just enjoying a TKD.
-In her spare time.
+She is looking forward to another summer at Keewaydin, where she will be in her new position as Camp Photographer!
 Elise loves hiking, reading, and all things nerdy.

 Becky Patch- 33rd, Tutor (1st half)